Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Fully commutative elements and generalized Temperley--Lieb algebras

-\begin{Definition} Let $(W,S)$ be a Coxeter system, $w \in \FC(W)$, and $H:=H(w)$.
-We say that $H$ is {\em alternating} if for each non commuting generators $s,t$ in $S$, the chain $H_{\{s,t\}}$ has alternating labels $s$ and $t$ from top to bottom. \end{Definition}
+\begin{Definition} Let $(W,S)$ be a Coxeter system of type $\Gamma$, $w \in \FC(\Gamma)$, and $H:=H(w)$.
+We say that $H$ is \textit{alternating} if for each pair of non-commuting generators $s,t$ in $S$, the chain $H_{\{s,t\}}$ has alternating labels $s$ and $t$ from top to bottom. \end{Definition}

-Both examples in Figure~\ref{ExampleB} are alternating.
-Note that if $H(w)$ is alternating, then any reduced expression $\mathbf{w}$ of $w$ is \emph{alternating} in the sense that for each non commuting generators $s,t \in S$, the occurrences of $s$ alternate with those of $t$ in $\mathbf{w}$.
-In this case we also say that $w \in \FC(W)$ is alternating.
+Both examples in Figure~\ref{heapD} are alternating.
+Note that if $H(w)$ is alternating, then any reduced expression $\mathbf{w}$ of $w$ is \textit{alternating} in the sense that for each non-commuting generators $s,t \in S$, the occurrences of $s$ alternate with those of $t$ in $\mathbf{w}$.
+In this case we also say that $w \in \FC(\Gamma)$ is alternating.

+In this work, we focus on the Coxeter systems of types $\Dn$ and $\Bn$.
+Their Coxeter graphs are depicted in Figure \ref{BDtilde}, and they completely determine the corresponding Coxeter systems.
+For more details and combinatorial characterization of such groups we refer to \cite[\S 8]{BB}.

+As recalled in the introduction, FC elements in a Coxeter group $W$ index a basis of the so-called generalized Temperley--Lieb algebra of $W$.
+The following are the presentations of $\TL(\Dn)$ and $\TL(\Bn)$ given by Green in \cite[Proposition 2.6]{Green-Star} that will be used in our work as definitions.